gusc/Threads/README.md

 * `void start()` - start running the thread
 * `void stop()` - signal the thread to stop - this will signal the `Thread::StopToken` which you can then check on your thread procedure via `Thread::StopToken::getIsStopping()` method
 * `std::size_t getSize()` - get number of threads in the pool
+* `bool getIsThreadIdInPool(std::thread::id threadId)` - check if thread ID provided is in the pool

 ### Examples